LionelDraghi/bbt/README.md

 ### Partial parsing

-A distinctive feature of bbt is that it directly understand those almost normal english sentences :
+A distinctive feature of bbt is that it directly understand those almost normal english sentences like :
 ```
 - When I run `sut --quiet input.txt`
 - Then I have no output
 ```
-You dont have to learn a specific DSL syntax, nor to use a scripting language.
 This is achieved thanks to a [partial parser](https://devopedia.org/natural-language-parsing).
 It means that bbt take into account only some keywords to recognize the skeleton of the sentence, but does not understand the whole sentence.

+So when you write :
+> *- When I run `gcc --version` *
+> *- Then I get `version 15.0.0` (Fix #2398 and #2402)*

-As an example, bbt will consider equivalent :
+bbt actually reads :
-- *then I get no error (close #2398)*
-- *then I no more get this stupid error that was reported and closed already twice in issues #2398 and #2402*
-because it actually only take into account the four keywords : *then*, *get*, *no* and *error*
+> *- when run `gcc --version` *
+> *- then get `version 15.0.0` *

-And this is what gives the possibility to write scenarios in natural language.
+And this is what gives the ability to write steps in natural language.

 ### Step arguments

-Like [MDG](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), bbt uses [fenced code blocks](https://spec.commonmark.org/0.31.2/#fenced-code-blocks) to describe a multiline text (expected output, file content, etc).
+Like [MDG](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), bbt uses [fenced code blocks](https://spec.commonmark.org/0.31.2/#fenced-code-blocks), that is a text between two "```" lines, to describe a multiline text (expected output, file content, etc).

 bbt also uses Markdown [code span](https://spec.commonmark.org/0.31.2/#code-spans), that is string between backticks, to identify one line text like file name or command to run.
 It's not only because it makes the doc nicer, but also because otherwise it would be impossible to distinguish arguments from free text.

-In the previous example, the config.ini file content is given in a fenced code block, and the command line is given in a code span.

-Note that steps accepting a multiline text parameter, like  :
+Note that steps accepting a fenced code block, like  :
 ` - Then the output contains `
 `   ``` `
 `   20 files processed `